Monte Melkonian: Youth

-Melkonian was born on November 25, 1957, at Visalia Municipal Hospital in Visalia, California, to Charles (1918−2006) and Zabel Melkonian (1920−2012).
-He was the third of four children born to a self-employed cabinetmaker and an elementary-school teacher.
+Melkonian was born on 25 November 1957, at Visalia Municipal Hospital in Visalia, California, to Charles (1918−2006) and Zabel Melkonian (1920−2012).
+He was the third of four children born to a self-employed cabinet maker and an elementary-school teacher.
 By all accounts, Melkonian was described as an all-American child who joined the Boy Scouts and was a pitcher in Little League baseball.
 He also played the clarinet.
-Melkonian's parents rarely talked about their Armenian heritage with their children, often referring to the place of their ancestors as the "Old Country."
-His interest in his background only sparked at the age of eleven, when his family went on a year-long trip to Europe in 1969.
+Melkonian's parents rarely talked about their Armenian heritage with their children, often referring to the place of their ancestors as the "Old Country".
+According to his interest in his background only sparked at the age of eleven, when his family went on a year-long trip to Europe in 1969.
+In the spring of that year, the family also travelled across Turkey to visit the town of Merzifon, where Melkonian's maternal grandparents were from.

-While taking Spanish language courses in Spain, his teacher had posed him the question of where he was from.
-Dissatisfied with Melkonian's answer of "California", the teacher rephrased the question by asking "where did your ancestors come from?"
-His brother Markar Melkonian remarked that "her image of us was not at all like our image of ourselves.
-She did not view us as the Americans we had always assumed we were."
-From this moment on, for days and months to come, Markar continues, "Monte pondered [their teacher Señorita] Blanca's question Where are you from?"

-In the spring of that year, the family also traveled across Turkey to visit the town of Merzifon, where Melkonian's maternal grandparents were from.
 Merzifon's population at the time was 23,475 but was almost completely devoid of its once 17,000-strong Armenian population that was wiped out during the Armenian genocide in 1915.
-They did find one Armenian family of the three that was living in the town, however, Melkonian soon learned that the only reason this was so, was because the head of the family in 1915 had exchanged the safety of his family in return for identifying all the Armenians in the town to Turkish authorities during the genocide.
-Monte would later confide to his wife that "he was never the same after that visit....He saw the place that had been lost."
+This trip apparently also deeply moved Melkonian.
+During his final year at university, the Armenian Student Association was established, providing him with opportunities to engage with Armenian circles, participate in organized activities, and learn about other political movements through student associations.